DavidZaludek/stitcher_module/README.md

 - **5x1600x900**  -> 1.8 fps (without GPU,with blending,with exposure compensate)
 - **5x1600x900**  -> 1.8 fps (with GPU slower probably because OpenCV is not optimized for such usage.)
+- **5x1600x900**  -> 12.5 fps (without GPU,without blending,without exposure compensate , this setting gives best framerate and is still visualy apealing when exposure is set manualy)

 >It is possible to achieve better performance by disabling blending and exposure.
-Exposure compensate can be disabled when u set it manaualy in camera options, for that we used set_cam.sh which is included in configs.
+Exposure compensate can be disabled when u set it manualy in camera options, for that we used set_cam.sh which is included in configs.

 **Usage:**